ashleefv/BeeNestABM/README.md

 ![Initial position of bees (blue dots), queen (large red circle) and nest structures (other large circles)](thumbnail.PNG)

 ## Overview
-To facilitate model reuse and reproducible computational research, we have followed the Overview, Design concepts, and Details (ODD) protocol (Grimm 2010) for standardizing communication of agent-based models.
+To facilitate model reuse and reproducible computational research, we have followed the Overview, Design concepts, and Details (ODD) protocol (Grimm et al. 2006, 2010) for standardizing communication of agent-based models.
 The purpose of this agent-based model is to track the movements of individual bees within a nest chamber on relatively short time scales (a few seconds to less than one day) considering interactions with nestmates and nest structures such as food or brood pots.
 The entities are the bumblebees.
 The states at each time step are the x- and y-coordinates of each bee, the velocity, the activity state, and the directional heading angle.
 The default scales are the nestMaxX and nestMaxY settings set to 25 cm and 20 cm, respectively for the dimensions of the nest.
 The time scale is 0.5 second per time step for a typically simulation duration of 500-3600 seconds.

 ### Authors